rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/qos-guarantees.md

 * High

 #### Low QoS guarantee
 The minimum QoS level is *Low*.
 This level guarantees best-effort delivery, but delivers with some data loss.
-Use Low QoS level when you have a completely or mostly stable connection between sender and receiver, or if the loss of some metrics or logs is acceptable, or when the rate of data generation is high so as to reduce the overhead cost and lower the latency while sending messages.
+Use Low QoS level when you have a completely or mostly stable connection between sender and receiver, or if the loss of data (metrics or logs)  is acceptable.
+It is suggested to set the QoS level to low when the rate of data generation is high so as to reduce the overhead cost and lower the latency while sending messages.